ChrstphrHll/npc_gen/students/Jamie Kesefehon.md

 ---
 ### Description
 - 1st year Gnome Sorcerer in Alderden
-- straight strawberry blond hair that's kept back by a blue headband, Pale Gray eyes, and Fair skin
+- shoulder length curly dirty blonde hair that's plain, Pale Gray eyes, and Fair skin
 - Is Simple and Offhand, and has Spiritualism as their ideal

 ### Organizations